 If I talk more than the prospect, I almost never get the deal and I STILL do it sometimes.

-In Dale Carnegie’s How to Win Friends and Influence People, he outlines the simple truth that the more you listen and truly care about what the person is talking about, the more that person will you.
+In Dale Carnegie’s How to Win Friends and Influence People, he outlines the simple truth that the more you listen and truly care about what the person is talking about, the more that person will like you.
 I always say that I’m not a good salesperson because I don’t know any of the sales tricks.
 I just like people, and I think it shows.
 Take that approach over false deadlines and tricks when you are giving a sales presentation: it has worked very well for me over the years.

 Now that you’ve really listened to your prospect, you will instinctively know what needs to be said to keep the ball moving in the right direction.